 (1) In this regulation —

-“prescribed requirements” for or in connection with the use of an explosive, means the requirements of AS 2187.2 sections 2, 4, 5, 6, 7, 8, 9, 10 and 12, or alternative safety measures, for or in connection with the use of explosives.
+prescribed requirements for or in connection with the use of an explosive, means the requirements of AS 2187.2 sections 2, 4, 5, 6, 7, 8, 9, 10 and 12, or alternative safety measures, for or in connection with the use of explosives.

 (2) A person must comply with the prescribed requirements for or in connection with the use of an explosive, before using, when using and after using the explosive.